paulrobertlloyd/paulrobertlloyd-content/articles/2015-01-27-even_more_responsive_answers.markdown

   issn: 1355-7602
   edition: Issue 264
 summary: Answers to questions about responsive design put to me by readers of ""net Magazine"".
-photo:
+featured:
-  - url: /media/2015/027/a1/image.png
+  url: /media/2015/027/a1/image.png
   alt: The Guardian’s website navigation on a small displays.
 category:
   - responsive_design
   - web